robertvazan/rvscaffold/guidelines/dotnet/README.md

 - `<PackageReadmeFile>` and `<PackageIcon>`: For NuGet packages.
 - `<GenerateDocumentationFile>`: Should be `true` for libraries to generate XML documentation from comments.
 - For libraries with tests, an `<InternalsVisibleTo>` attribute to make internal types visible to the test project.

+For projects that are not intended to be published as a NuGet package (e.g., test projects, executables), the `.csproj` file should contain `<IsPackable>false</IsPackable>`.

 ## Standard Files